03 Self-Employed

 Separating business and personal money

 The first practical step is a dedicated business bank account, even if you're a sole trader with no legal obligation to have one.
 Mixing business and personal money creates two problems.
-It makes your accounts harder to understand and manage.
-And it makes it genuinely difficult to know how your business is performing, separate from how you personally are spending.
+It makes your accounts harder to manage, and it makes it impossible to see how your business is actually performing — separate from how you're personally spending.

 Revenue goes into the business account.
 Your tax set-aside comes out of it.
 Business costs are paid from it.
 What remains is what you can legitimately pay yourself.